Mira-23/Haunted-House-Cleanup/README.md

 # Haunted House Cleanup
-A horror comedy game created in godot
+A horror/comedy game created in godot